BernhardBaumrock/RockMigrations/README.md

 I just didn't like the way the other module works.
 You need to create a file for every migration that you want to apply (like creating a new field, template, etc).
 With RockMigrations the goal is to make most of the necessary changes a 1-liner that you can add to any file you want (meaning that you can use RockMigrations in any of your modules).

-## Example
+## Usage

-Please copy the file `MigrationsExample.module.php` to `site/modules` and install it to see an example of how I'm mostly using RockMigrations at the moment: https://github.com/BernhardBaumrock/RockMigrations/blob/master/examples/MigrationsExample.module.php
+**Please copy the file `MigrationsExample.module.php` to `site/modules` and install it to see an example of how I'm mostly using RockMigrations at the moment: https://github.com/BernhardBaumrock/RockMigrations/blob/master/examples/MigrationsExample.module.php**

 Some examples of outdated techniques I'm not using any more are in the old readme file: https://github.com/BernhardBaumrock/RockMigrations/blob/fdd763485ca572d45143067d4966d9f49c572a95/README.md